 If the minimum requirements to pass the course are not met, the mark will be calculated as the minimum value between the mark calculated using the weights described in the previous table and 4.5.

-CLARIFICATION ABOUT LAB SESSIONS
+NOTE ABOUT LAB SESSIONS

 As previously mentioned, all lab activities are compulsory.
-Therefore, due to the characteristics of lab equipment of the subject, attendance to all lab sessions is required.
-However, if the student does not comply with that requirement:
+Therefore, due to the characteristics of lab equipment of the course, attendance to all lab sessions is required.